PipettingBeaver/HuStringSearch/README.md

      The hosted UI is the same as running locally with Docker.
 -->
 ## Overview

-> **Placeholder — to be written.** A short description of the project in the author's
-> own words: the goal, the motivation, and the intended use.
-A screenshot of the hosted
-> viewer goes here.

-## Status
-Early scaffolding and remake.
-Was a class project remade from ground up to be accessible online and as proof of concept for me to learn Docker and online hosting.
+HuStringSearch is an independent class project remade from ground up to be accessible online and as proof of concept for me to learn Docker and online hosting.
 Core RWR + config are implemented and tested; data sources, mapping, API, and UI are in progress.
 See `docs/DECISIONS.md` for more design log info.
-The web UI is deliberately **basic** — serviceable for student-level exploration, with room to grow.
+The web UI is deliberately basic, meant for student-level exploration as it was an undergrad project.

 ## Run from scratch (zsh)
 ```zsh